rharbird/microbit-challenges/docs/source/challenges/crypto/substitution.rst

 		'D':'B',
 		  ...   }

 Try encrypting and decrypting messages of your own and if you feel up to the challenge, try to decrypt the text below.
+To save you the effort, the key above does not apply to the message.
+Try to think of (or look for) language properties or techniques used that could help you find the key.

 	O zay vcur xzfyozx fr nb gorfuj rdfr lftm rcttat ydokd youu zcgct ucfgc nc rouu O, raa, fn fr tcjr; “fkkolczrfuub” at ardctyojc.
 Pctjpflozx rdc yolay rdfr nb kazzchoaz yord dct dpjefzl’j “rckdzokfu nfrrctj” yfj jpvvokoczr ra czroruc nc ra doj nfzpjktowr, O eatc rdc lakpnczr fyfb fzl ecxfz ra tcfl or az rdc Uazlaz eafr.
 Or yfj f jonwuc,